Gift Ngoepe: Second stint with Pittsburgh Pirates

 On 29 June 2019, Ngoepe signed a minor league contract with the Pittsburgh Pirates and was assigned to the Double-A Altoona Curve.
 He batted .100/.289/.100 in 30 at bats.
 He was released on 30 July 2019.

 Lancaster Barnstormers

 On 6 August 2019, Ngoepe signed with the Lancaster Barnstormers of the independent Atlantic League of Professional Baseball.
 He batted .289/.317/.632 with three home runs and seven RBIs for them in 38 at bats, playing seven games at shortstop and four games at second base.

 Second stint with Sydney Blue Sox

 Ngoepe returned to the Sydney Blue Sox of the Australian Baseball League for the 2019/20 season.

+Melbourne Aces

+Ngoepe signed with the Melbourne Aces of the Australian Baseball League for the 2020/21 season.
+They won the Claxton Shield that same year.

 Québec Capitales

-On March 30, 2021, Ngoepe signed with the Québec Capitales of the Frontier League.
+On 30 March 2021, Ngoepe signed with the Québec Capitales of the Frontier League.
+In 82 games he hit .281/.377/.464 with 9 home runs, 47 RBIs and 12 stolen bases.

-Coaching
+Coaching career

 Newport Rams

 On 16 March 2022, Ngoepe became a coach with the Newport Rams of Baseball Victoria.

 Arizona Diamondbacks

-In January 2023, Ngoepe was announced as a coach for the ACL Diamondbacks, a minor league affiliate of the Arizona Diamondbacks.
+On 6 March 2023, Ngoepe was announced as a coach for the rookie-level Arizona Complex League Diamondbacks, the rookie–level affiliate of the Arizona Diamondbacks.
+On 8 January 2024, Ngoepe was shifted to the role of manager for the ACL Diamondbacks.
+On 15 January 2025, Ngoepe was promoted to serve as the bench coach for the Single-A Visalia Rawhide.